MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_26_AddTermsOfUseAcceptanceReporting.md

 12. To require end users to accept your terms of use on every device they are accessing from, set **Require users to consent on every device** to **Off**.
 Users may be required to install additional applications if this option is enabled.

-    >[!Warning]
-    >Consent on every device will require users to register each device with Azure AD prior to getting access.
-    >It is a good practice to require this setting to On; however for the purpose of a cleaner lab, we are using Off.
+    **Warning** - Consent on every device will require users to register each device with Azure AD prior to getting access.
+It is a good practice to require this setting to On; however for the purpose of a cleaner lab, we are using Off.

 13. If you want to expire terms of use consents on a schedule, set **Expire consents** to **On**.
 When set to On, two additional schedule settings are displayed.